 One of the limitations cited by Miller and Redding (1986) of developing a conceptual framework in financial reporting is that the three reasons (discussed earlier) for developing a conceptual framework are incompatible.
 The discussion of financial reporting conceptual frameworks supports Miller and Reddings's three purposes of a conceptual framework.
 It would seem, however, that they have been too general in their stated purpose of a conceptual framework, as their views are inconsistent with some of the conceptual frameworks surveyed in section 2.2.1, but consistent with those surveyed in section 2.3.1, and the implicit/explicit cluster suggested in the conceptual framework continuum.
-Miller and Redding's "description of future practice" can be seen in terms of making the implicit explicit, "prescription of future practice" can be seen in terms of development of a common terminology.
+Miller and Redding's "description of existing practice" can be seen in terms of making the implicit explicit, "prescription of future practice" can be seen in terms of policy recommendations, and "definition of commonly used terms" can be seen in terms of development of a common terminology.
 Therefore, by moving on to the empirical cluster, a conceptual framework methodology can at least begin to deal with the incompatibilities that Miller and Redding see between the three purposes they suggest.

 There is also considerable debate concerning the Accounting Standards Board's Statement of Principles.
 Archer (1996) finds six major inadequacies with the Statement of Principles.
-Of particular significance are (Archer, 1996, page 16) that :
+Of particular significance are (Archer, 1996, page 16) that: